 - Gamle / Internasjonale Nyutdannede - En annen vanlig myte er at eldre medisinske kandidater, spesielt Internasjonale Medisinske Nyutdannede eller Vis bilder, kan ikke score godt i USMLE eksamener eller få bosted i en US-. bosted programmer.

 - Work Hard on Other Steps – Failing at one stage of an exam often means working harder at future stages to show your commitment.
-If you failed USMLE Step 1, for instance, the USMLE Step 2 CK/CS offers you the chance to show your abilities.
+If you failed USMLE Step 1, for instance, USMLE Trinn 2 CK/CS offers you the chance to show your abilities.
 Scoring very well at this stage could help you get residency.

 - Check State Restrictions – In some states, du er bare tillatt et begrenset antall forsøk på USMLE eksamener.
 Pass på at du ikke søker om programmer i stater hvor penger og tid vil være bortkastet på grunn av flere forsøk, og kontroller denne listen nøye for kompatible stater.